STInt Internship – Frequently Asked Questions

 Q: Do I have to complete any tasks before the end of my internship?

 A: Yes.
 You must create a short (maximum 2-minute) video that explains your role in the company, any project that you contributed to and reflects on your experience of a STEM Teacher Internship.
 You will create this video during your internship with the support of your host organisation, and the deadline for submission will be prior to the end date of your internship.
 You will need to liaise with your line manager to seek their approval for publicly sharing this video on the STEM Teacher Internship website.
-See here for examples from 2020 STInt Interns.
+See here for examples from 2020 and 2021 STInt Interns.

 Q: Do I have to complete any tasks after the end of my internship?